gmyrianthous/dbt-airflow/README.md

 package expects that you have already compiled your dbt project so that an up to date manifest file can then be used to render the individual tasks.

-## Domain Requirements

-- Every dbt project, when compiled, will generate a metadata file under `<dbt-project-dir>/target/manifest.json`
-- The manifest file contains information about the interdependencies of the project's data models
-- `dbt-airflow` aims to extract these dependencies such that every dbt entity (snapshot, model, test and seed) has its own task in a Airflow DAG while entity dependencies are persisted
-- Snapshots are never an upstream dependency of any task
-- The creation of snapshots on seeds does not make sense, and thus not handled (not even sure if this is even possible on dbt side)
-- Models may have tests
-- Snapshots may have tests
-- Seeds may have tests

 ---

 # Installation